 Monthly Survey of Manufacturing (MSM)

-The Monthly Survey of Manufacturing (MSM) publishes statistical series for manufacturers -- sales of goods manufactured, inventories, unfilled orders and new orders.
+The Monthly Survey of Manufacturing (MSM) publishes statistical series for manufacturers - sales of goods manufactured, inventories, unfilled orders, new orders and capacity utilization rate.

 Reference period: Month

 Collection period: Collection of the data begins approximately 7 working days after the end of the reference month, and continues for the duration of that calendar month.

 - Machinery, computers and electronics

 Data sources and methodology

 Statistics Canada's business register provides the sampling frame for the MSM.
 The target population for the MSM consists of all statistical establishments on the Business Register that are classified to the manufacturing sector (by NAICS), which are categorized into over 156 industries.
 An establishment comprises the smallest manufacturing unit capable of reporting the variables of interest.
 The sampling frame for the MSM is determined from the target population after subtracting establishments that represent the bottom 10% of the total manufacturing sales of goods manufactured estimate for each cell.
 These establishments were excluded from the frame so that the sample size could be reduced without significantly affecting quality.

 Both electronic and paper questionnaires are used to collect data for the Monthly Survey of Manufacturing (MSM).
 The questionnaires were developed at Statistics Canada and were reviewed and tested in the field in both official languages.
 In the course of redeveloping the MSM, Statistics Canada consulted with a number of manufacturers as well as with industry associations.
 In February 2016, the capacity utilization rate was added to the MSM questionnaire.
 Also the MSM questionnaire became available to respondents in electronic format in May 2017.